 Islamic theories of international relations • Islam in International Relations theories • Islamic Studies and International Studies • Islamic Studies and Area Studies • Islamic approaches to world politics • Islam and foreign policy • Islam and diplomacy • Islam and geopolitics • Islam and Security Studies • Islam and post-colonial international relations • Islam and global development studies • Islam and international law • Islam and international political economy • Islam and international political sociology • Islam and human rights • Islam and international organizations

-Please email your inquiries and/or book proposals to firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+Please email your inquiries and/or book proposals to firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com.
 All book proposals should include the following:

 – The proposed title of the book.